Students and Representation

 Effective student representation is a vital part of the University’s quality assurance and teaching and learning enhancement processes.

-Within the School student representatives exist at programme level and at school level.
-At the School level SPS has two representatives, one for Undergraduates and one for Postgraduates.
+Within the School, student representatives exist at programme level and at school level.
+At School level SPS has two representatives, one for Undergraduates and one for Postgraduates.
 The Undergraduate student representative is Fatima Seck.
 The Postgraduate student representative is Justin Ho.